hkramski/klipper-cmd/README.md

 ```
 klipper-cmd: Usage: klipper-cmd [OPTION] CMD [ARG]...

+ Transform and output clipboard content (using KDE's Klipper) or ARG as indicated by CMD.

  Options:
   -h            Display this help and exit
   -v            Output version information and exit